Blog Archives

 A growing partnership between the Green City Growers and The Commons in Lincoln has harvested friendships, terrific memories and food for the dinner table.
 You can’t beat that.
 The Commons in Lincoln gets a visit from “Farmer Cait” every Tuesday afternoon for a couple of hours.
 She spends time with the Memory Care residents in […]

 Summer isn’t over just yet.
 Labor Day weekend is just around the corner.
 There is still plenty of sunshine, beach trips and fun to enjoy.
-But while doing that, be sure to stay safe along the way – wherever you go or whatever you do.
-Use Sunscreen Be sure to use sunscreen generously and put […]
+These easy summer safety tips will help yo, and your loved ones, to stay safe as you enjoy all that this season has to offer– wherever you go or whatever you […]

 How to Combat Negative Stereotypes About Aging?